roni-mazor/roni-mazor/README.md

 ### Hi there my name is Roni Mazor 👋

-a Junior Full-stack/Frontend developer,on my way to my first job.
+**a Junior Full-stack/Frontend developer,on my way to my first job.**
-Proficient in building single-page apps with the following technologies:
+Proficient in building end to end single-page apps with the following technologies:
+Javascript,CSS,HTML,React.js,Redux,Vue,Vuex,TypeScript,SASS,express.js,socket.io aswell as working with git.

+**A litle about me**

 🧲 A people's person and a tech lover.
 Autodidact, ambitious, and a team player!

-🌴 Proficient in building single-page apps .

 🏆 I recently built a clone of Trello, check it out, it has everything!
 Jello.